 3174 Limited Function Utility Disk is used in networks that are under central site control to limit the number of 3174 utilities that can be performed and prevent unauthorized reconfiguration of the controller.
-This microcode arrives on a 1.2MB diskette.
+This microcode arrives on a 2.4MB diskette.
 The diskette is ordered using specify code 9005.
 (See the 3174 Utilities Guide, GA27-3863, for more information.)

 RPQ Diskette contains a request for price quotation (RPQ), an alteration or addition to the functional capabilities the controller provides.
 An RPQ diskette is requested by a customer.
 RPQ diskettes can contain the microcode for up to 30 RPQs.
-Microcode for mergeable RPQs arrives on a 1.2MB diskette; microcode for RPQ Control disks is on a 2.4MB diskette.
+Microcode for mergeable RPQs arrives on a 1.2MB diskette; microcode for RPQ Control disks is on 2.4MB diskettes.

-Downstream Load (DSL) Disks are used for display stations that require the controller to downstream-load its operational microcode; for example, the 3290 Information Panel.
-The Asynchronous Emulation Adapter (AEA) also requires downstream-loaded microcode.
-If there are no distributed function terminals (DFTs) in the cluster that require DSL microcode and you are not configuring for the AEA, you do not need a DSL disk.
-DSL microcode is shipped on a 1.2MB diskette.
+Downstream Load (DSL) Disks can be used for display stations that require the controller to downstream-load its operational microcode; for example, the 3290 Information Panel.
+The following 3174 features also require DSL microcode which is shipped on individual DSL diskettes: